 Seismometer - http://vulcan.wr.usgs.gov/Glossary/Seismicity/description_seismic_monitoring.html

-Pacific Marine Environmental Laboratory - http://www.pmel.noaa.gov/ (includes tsunami and tsunami monitoring links)
+NOAA Center for Tsunami Research (located at the Pacific Marine Environmental Laboratory) - http://nctr.pmel.noaa.gov/ (includes tsunami and tsunami monitoring links)

 Tsunami Detection Buoys - http://www.ndbc.noaa.gov/dart.shtml (located in the north Pacific Ocean)